 The Burmese python (Python bivittatus) is native to Southeast Asia and arrived in Florida mainly through the exotic pet trade.

 The first documented sighting in the Everglades dates back to 1979.
-Hurricane Andrew (1992) is believed to have accelerated its spread by damaging reptile breeding facilities in South Miami, releasing individuals that dispersed throughout the network of canals in South Florida.
+Hurricane Andrew (1992) is believed to have accelerated their expansion by damaging reptile breeding facilities in southern Miami, releasing specimens that spread through the network of canals in South Florida.

-Today, the species is established from the south of Lake Okeechobee to Key Largo, and its impact on native wildlife is devastating: raccoon populations have declined by 99.3%, opossum populations by 98.9%, and lynx populations by 87.5% since 1997, according to the Florida Museum of Natural History.
+Today, the species is established from the southern part of Lake Okeechobee to Key Largo, and its impact on the native wildlife is devastating: raccoon populations have fallen by 99.3%, opossum populations by 98.9%, and lynx populations by 87.5% since 1997, according to the Florida Museum of Natural History.

 The Conservancy of Southwest Florida has removed over 20 tons of pythons since 2013 in a program area of just 200 square miles, highlighting the magnitude of the problem.